Add Your Heading Text Here

 • Dinner examples include a variety of pastas (Mac & Cheese and others), burritos, stews, veggies, etc.

 • Lunches consist of trail food, fruits, and veggies.
-Examples include: pita, bagels, salami, cheeses, hummus, fresh veggies, dried fruits, peanut butter, trail mix, energy bars, etc. Lunches are carried in a shared bear can or stuff sack that the participants can pull from as needed.
+Examples include pita, bagels, salami, cheeses, hummus, fresh veggies, dried fruits, peanut butter, trail mix, and energy bars.
+Lunches are carried in a shared bear can or stuff sack that the participants can pull from as needed.

 Unfortunately, no. We go by the principle that no news is good news.
-Because these groups backpack in remote wilderness areas, there is little to no cell service, and communication is limited.
-However, group leaders use satellite technology to stay in contact with our office and send the required nightly “All-ok” check-ins, including their GPS location, which aligns with their intended itinerary on file in our office and in Yosemites’ systems as well.
+Because these groups backpack in wilderness areas, there is little to no cell service, and communication is limited.
+However, group leaders use satellite technology to stay in contact with our office and send the required nightly “All-ok” check-ins, including their GPS location, which aligns with their intended itinerary on file with our office and in each park’s systems.
 They can also send custom messages for any other emergencies or issues requiring support.
 As always, if there is ever any emergency or concern involving your child, you will be one of the first to be notified.

-If you need to reach us for any reason, note that both our 1-800-513-8651 voicemail and Staff@LastingAdventures.org email are monitored by multiple members of our on-call Admin team.
+If you need to reach us, please note that both our 1-800-513-8651 voicemail and Staff@LastingAdventures.org email are actively monitored by multiple members of our on-call Admin team.
 Your contact will be responded to as soon as possible.

 About one-two weeks after the camp has concluded, you will receive an email that includes a daily journal, trip highlights, and a link to pictures from the trip.